troplolBE/ft_linux/README.md

 ### Entering chroot

-For chapter 7 enter the chroot environment using this command:
+For chapter 7 and 8 enter the chroot environment using this command:
 ```shell
 chroot "$LFS" /usr/bin/env -i   \
     HOME=/root                  \